 Fit (second time ’round):

 For the waist coat, it sits long at the front, particularly beneath the buttons and I don’t know how that length could have been intentional.
 That said, if it was, that’s then a difference in design preference and not a fit issue, but for me it’s far too long given the height of the trousers.
-Other than that, the waist coat is OK, but fairly boxy.
-It, along with the jacket, doesn’t sit centred on my neck (sits off to the right hand side).
+The balance is also out, making it sit away from my stomach which makes me look a lot heavier than I am.
+The waistcoat isn’t awful, but it is fairly boxy.
+Along with the jacket, it doesn’t sit centred on my neck (sits off to the right hand side).
 This is due to having my collarbone broken multiple times and that side being narrower (every time it breaks, it fuses with a slight overlap).
 I’m honestly not sure if this may be an unrealistic expectation for made to measure to be able to address that.
 Bespoke certainly should, but bespoke is much more expensive and your pattern is made individually.
 In addition, on the inside neck, the stitching completely misses the lining at one point, then finds it again a few stitches later (see second image above).
 To miss the lining, you’d have to completely take your eyes of what you’re doing, and then get back on track and still not pick it up through quality control.
-No-one will ever see that, but it’s not the point.
+No-one will ever see that, but that’s not the point.

 The jacket, overall, is so-so.
 There’s still too much cloth where the chest meets the sleeve, one rear vent sits more open than the other, the sleeve pitch is out slightly causing wrinkles in the arms, I’m sure the lining colour is now different from the original jacket, the waistcoat lining is a very different colour, and overall it’s still fairly boxy through the waist.

 In trying to find a positive I can say that it’s nice and light to wear, thanks to the light cloth and lightweight construction.
 On a hot day it’s great.